6 Types of Customers and How to Approach Them

 2. New Customers

-A new customer is the customer that bought your products or services for the first time, which means they are in the learning stage.
-Their first experience will determine your business’ impression on them; you need to show why they should choose you in the future.
+A new customer is the customer who bought your products or services for the first time, which means they are in the learning stage.
+Their first experience will determine your business’ impression of them; you need to show why they should choose you in the future.

 New customers should experience an easy and effective purchase process, and your product/service should be easy to understand.
 If they are already in the help center, their interaction with the support team is essential since their experience will create the first impression about your company.